hotequil/proposal-filter-groups/README.md

 ## Similar methods

-There are some similar methods, but they are not exactly the same as this proposal:
+There are some similar methods, but they are not exactly the same as this proposal.

 | Method name                                                                                             | Responsible                  |
 | ------------------------------------------------------------------------------------------------------- | ---------------------------- |